SGC41/akash-provider-paladin/README.md

-# Akash Provider Paladin v2.0
+# Akash Provider Paladin v2.2
-Paladin will help keep providers operational, right now its very basic, but i'm sure it will evolve over time.
+Paladin will help keep providers operational.

+- v2.2 Feature added RPC rotation aka RPC node failover.
+- v2.0 Cluster Support

 This script solves the issue with pods getting stuck on down nodes.
 Which can lead to provider downtime, persistent storage crashes and many other issues.